LilKir/weatherForecast/README.md

 # Weather App

-Weather forecast app for different cities of russia.
+Weather forecast app for different cities in the world.

 ## Description

 Search and view the weather in any city in the world.